I guess the “come for the POTUS election, stay to support our school system” strategy worked.

 Now that we’ve all had a chance to digest the news, I can say it here.
 So long, farewell, auf Wiedersehen, and enjoy the beignets, 103.7FM.
 There are plenty to go ’round in NOLA.

-With that, here in the Pine Belt, I can remember 103.7FM as an easy-listening station, a country station, a 1950s/60s oldies station, a country station (again), and rock, in some form, for about the last 14 years.
+With that, here in the Pine Belt, I can remember 103.7FM as an easy-listening station, a country station, a 1950s/60s oldies station, a country station (again), and rock, in some form, for about the last decade and a half.
 It started as active rock and morphed closer to classic rock before surrender.

 I’ve written about a controversial incident regarding its morning show in The Fox/WFFX era here before.
 I wish not to revisit it.
 A polite “good riddance” to that program is also in order.